-Inside of Penultimate you create a notebook to write your notes in.
+Inside of Penultimate, you create a notebook to write your notes in.
 There aren’t really any options for fancy covers or anything.
 You won’t find tons of functions, colors, or fonts.
 This app is just for writing things down.

 The minimalistic nature of this app means there are fewer bells and whistles and fewer distractions.
-It is very basic app designed solely for saving your handwritten notes.
+It is a very basic app designed solely for saving your handwritten notes.

-When you magnify a section of text, and then write inside the magnified area, it automatically scrolls to the left as you are writing so you don’t have to move your hand across the iPad screen.
+When you magnify a section of text and then write inside the magnified area, it automatically scrolls to the left as you are writing so you don’t have to move your hand across the iPad screen.
 You can also increase or decrease the scrolling speed.

 You can use Evernote’s search function to locate the notes you typed in Penultimate.
 Evernote will quickly locate your notes and highlight the search terms within the text.

 With ZoomNotes you take notes as you usually would inside the app.
 ZoomNotes has more of the note-taking features we are used to expecting in a note-taking app.

 To get your ZoomNotes into Evernote go to the options and find the auto backup function.
 You will see that ZoomNotes integrates with many different cloud services.
 Choose Evernote from that list.
 It allows you to choose from a JPEG or PDF and gives the options to include the document tags, page tags, document title tags, which can all be useful when you’re doing a search.

 Once inside Evernote, your ZoomNotes show up as a thumbnail or PDF symbol that you have to click into, instead of the text just showing up on the screen of your iPad as Penultimate does.

 When you perform a search for your ZoomNotes document, Evernote will locate the document, but it does not highlight the search terms in the text like it does with Penultimate.